top of page

 BIO

-In her personal work, Dillow's studio practice explores connecting and dividing lines between religion, folklore, myth-making and Appalachian identity.
-Her work has been exhibited throughout the South Eastern region.
+In her personal work, Dillow's studio practice explores folklore, myth-making and the Appalachian identity.
+Her work has been exhibited throughout the region.

 Kelsey is from Huntington, West Virginia.
 She received her Bachelors of Fine Art in Photography & Integrated Media from Ohio University in 2016, as well as minors in Women's, Gender & Sexuality Studies and Museum Studies.